omarbenites/functional-data-structures-in-r/chapters/02_ADT_and_complexity.md

 }
 ```

 It represent the set as a vector, and when we add elements to the set we simply concatenate the new element to the front of the existing set.
 Vectors, in R, are represented as contiguous memory, so when we construct new vectors this way, we need to allocate a block of memory to contain the new vector, copy the first element into the first position, and then copy the entire old vector into the remaining positions of the new vector.
+So inserting an element into a set of size $n$, with this implementation, will take time
+#ifdef EPUB
+O(n)
+#else
+$O(n)$
+#endif
+---we need to insert
+#ifdef EPUB
+n+1
+#else
+$n+1$
+#endif
-So inserting an element into a set of size $n$, with this implementation, will take time $O(n)$---we need to insert $n+1$ set elements into newly allocated blocks of memory.
-Growing a set from size 0 to size $n$ by repeatedly inserting elements will take time $O(n^2)$.
+set elements into newly allocated blocks of memory.
+Growing a set from size 0 to size $n$ by repeatedly inserting elements will take time
+#ifdef EPUB
+O(n^2^).
+#else
+$O(n^2)$.
+#endif

 The membership test, `elem %in% set`, runs through the vector until it either sees the value `elem` or until it reach the end of the vector.
-The best case would be to see `elem` at the beginning of the vector, but if we consider worst-case complexity, this is another $O(n)$ runtime operation.
+The best case would be to see `elem` at the beginning of the vector, but if we consider worst-case complexity, this is another
+#ifdef EPUB
+O(n)
+#else
+$O(n)$
+#endif
+runtime operation.

 As an alternative implementation, consider linked lists.
 We insert elements in the list using the "cons" operation and we check membership by comparing `elem` with the head of the list.
 If the two are equal, the set contains the element.
 If not, we check if the `elem` is found in the rest of the list.
 In a pure functional language we would use recursion for this search, but here I have just implemented it using a `while` look: